-How poor shortcut handling can derail your email archive migration to Office 365
+How poor shortcut handling can derail your email archive migration to Microsoft Office 365

-Imagine trying to open an email post-migration to Office 365, and you just get …. nothing.
+Imagine trying to open an email post-migration to Microsoft Office 365, and you just get …. nothing.

 …or a whole bunch of emails, that you thought you’d deleted years ago, suddenly turn up unannounced in your inbox.